-6. Biggest Upsets - Individual and Team
+6. Biggest Upsets - Individual, 4 Board Team, 6 Board Team

-The League will issue awards to the individual and team with the biggest upset.
-The individual upset will be based on the difference in ratings between the players, with draws counting for half of the difference.
-Similarly, the team upset will be based on the difference in ratings between the teams' lineups, with draws counting for half of the difference.
+The League will issue awards to the individual, 4 board team, and 6 board team with the biggest upset.
+Each upset will be based on the difference in ratings, with draws using half the rating difference.
+B-Teams always compete for the 4 board award; A-Teams compete for the 6 board award against A-Teams, and for the 4 board award against B-Teams.